ineffably/visilog/README.md

 ## Why This Tool?

-When working with LLMs on web development, you constantly need to share browser console logs for debugging help.
-Instead of copying and pasting console output, Visilog automatically streams all your browser logs to files that your LLM can read directly.
-No complex setup, no MCP protocol - just simple file-based logging that works with any LLM.
+When working with **LLMs and AI assistants** on web development, you constantly need to share **browser console logs** for debugging help.
+Instead of copying and pasting console output, Visilog automatically **streams all your browser logs to files** that your LLM can read directly.

+**Perfect for:**
+- 🤖 **AI-assisted debugging** - Let your LLM see exactly what's happening in the browser
+- 🔍 **Log visibility** - Stream console logs in real-time to your file system
+- 🚫 **No MCP required** - Simple file-based approach, no complex protocols
+- ⚡ **Developer experience** - Zero-config setup with Vite and Webpack plugins

 ## Features

-- 🤖 **LLM-ready** - Your LLM can read the log files directly, no copying/pasting needed
+- 🤖 **LLM-ready** - AI assistants can read browser logs directly from files
-- 📁 **File-based** - Saves all console logs to simple files your LLM can access
+- 📁 **File-based logging** - Console streaming to your file system, no databases needed
-- 🔌 **Plugin support** - Drop-in plugins for Vite and Webpack
+- 🔌 **Vite & Webpack plugins** - Drop-in integration for modern development tools
-- 📱 **Session tracking** - Separate log files per browser session
+- 📱 **Session tracking** - Organized browser log files per session with metadata
-- ⚡ **Zero config** - Add one line to your config, that's it
+- ⚡ **Zero configuration** - One-line setup, works out of the box
-- 🚫 **No MCP** - No complex protocols or setup required
+- 🚫 **No MCP protocol** - Simple file approach, no Model Context Protocol complexity
-- 🔄 **Real-time** - Logs stream instantly as they happen
+- 🔄 **Real-time streaming** - WebSocket-based console log streaming
+- 🎯 **Developer experience** - Built for modern TypeScript development workflows

 ## Quick Start